XC-NCTR/AnimalGAN/README.md

 This repository provides the source codes for our paper **AnimalGAN: A Generative Adversarial Network Model Alternative to Animal Studies for Clinical Pathology Assessment**.

 ## Requirements
 The code was tested with the packages listed in `environment.yml`.
 We assume that the installation of the above-mentioned packages covers all dependencies.
 In case we have missed essential dependencies please raise an issue.
-To allow you to reproduce our results easily, we also provide a Dockerfile that contains a working environment containing all the dependencies.
-We provided an instruction on how to setup the required environment in the `Demo.mht`.
+To allow you to reproduce our results easily, we provided an instruction on how to setup the required environment and run the code in the `Demo.md`.

 ## Usage
 The `main.py` is used to start (or resume) training, and generate clinical pathology measurements using a trained model.